 Dodo Pizza was launched the following year with $15,000 of funding.
 The company’s first investor was an avid reader of Fedor’s personal blog, where he recorded the ups-and-downs of his old bookselling business.
 Impressed by Fedor’s honesty, the investor decided to help fund his new venture.

 Fast-forward to 2014, when Dodo Pizza completed the largest crowdfunding effort in Russia’s history.
 The company raised more than $2 million from 180 private investors, many of whom were IT professionals and engineers that recognised the potential of this new, technology-first franchising model.
 The money propelled the development of the Dodo IS and, as a result, the company’s rapid global expansion.

 To run a seamless global platform like Dodo IS, Fedor needed a cloud service that was flexible, good value, and could expand rapidly to meet demand.

 “When we first started developing Dodo IS, we counted every penny.
 We joined Microsoft’s BizSpark program, which provided us with our first taste of Azure.
 Once the franchise took off, we decided to make Azure our primary cloud platform.”

 The sky’s the limit

-Fedor’s dream of making Dodo Pizza one of the giants of the fast food industry seems closer than ever before.
-His ambition is to open more than 2,000 stores by 2020, and to continue to develop Dodo IS to support better customer service and ensure his employees are the happiest in the industry.
+Fedor’s dream of making Dodo Pizza one of the giants of the fast-food industry seems closer than ever before.
+His ambition is to open more than 1,000 stores in the next 5 years in Russia and CIS.
+He is also focused on expanding the global market and exploring new business opportunities.

 “This may sound cheesy – pun intended – but we do want to change the world for the better.
 With the help of technology, we will be able to deliver restaurant quality food and service at an affordable price for everyone.”